 We ask students to be thoughtful of others both inside and outside the school buildings.
 Items that might disrupt class or cause injuries should be left at home.
-These items include such things as: chewing gum, Smarties candy, skates, radios, media players, squirt guns, skateboards, baseballs, bats, electronic pets, laser pointers, bay blades, yo-yos, toys, stuffed animals, electronic games or devices, make-up, cameras and pets.
+These items include, but are not limited to, such things as chewing gum, Smarties candy, energy drinks, skates, squirt guns, skateboards, baseballs, bats, electronic pets, laser pointers, yo-yos, toys, stuffed animals, electronic games or devices, make-up, cameras, trading cards, Pokémon cards and pets.
 These will be taken away by the teachers, staff or principal.
 Parents can pick up these items in the front office.
 Items that are brought to school are done so at your own risk.
 The NWS school staff and students are not responsible for misplaced or damaged personal belongings.